Download Your Surgery Guide

 How Much Does Upper Lip Surgery in Atlanta Cost?

-Every patient is unique, which is why Dr. Eaves and Dr. Miotto create each patient a customized treatment plan.
+Every patient is unique, which is why Dr. Miotto creates each patient a customized treatment plan.
 To determine how much upper lip surgery will cost a particular individual, he or she must be evaluated during an initial consultation.

-For years, Dr. Felmont Eaves and Dr. Gabriele Miotto have been helping people enhance their facial features with surgical and nonsurgical procedures.
+For years, Dr. Gabriele Miotto has been helping people enhance their facial features with surgical and nonsurgical procedures.

 If you are in or nearby Atlanta, or planning to visit, and you would like to learn more about the lip lift procedure, please call (404) 850-5851 to make an appointment.
 ME Plastic Surgery’s address is 3200 Downwood Circle Northwest, Ste 640 in Atlanta.